Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 If you want to see more details about the actual implementation, you can take a look at the related merge requests:

-- <https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/merge_requests/74>: Addition of a dedicated CI stage to test the image reproducibility status.
+- <https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/merge_requests/74>: Addition of a dedicated CI stage to test the image's reproducibility status.
 - <https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/merge_requests/76>: Implementation of the above fixes to make the image reproducible.

-A follow up good news is that, since it's built in a similar way, most of those fixes should also apply to our [Docker image](https://gitlab.archlinux.org/archlinux/archlinux-docker) ; with the exception of the [Pacman keyring related issue](#delete-pacman-keyring) which will need to be dealt with differently, *somehow...* (since, as far as I know, OCI / Docker images doesn't have any built-in & straightforward mechanism similar to the WSL "oobe" one to automatically execute a given script at first boot).
+A follow up good news is that, since it's built in a similar way, most of those fixes should also apply to our [Docker image](https://gitlab.archlinux.org/archlinux/archlinux-docker); with the exception of the [Pacman keyring related issue](#delete-pacman-keyring) which will need to be dealt with differently, *somehow...* (since, as far as I know, OCI / Docker images doesn't have any built-in & straightforward mechanism similar to the WSL "oobe" one to automatically execute a given script at first boot).

 I am particularly happy about this achievement, which represents a meaningful milestone regarding our global "reproducible builds" related efforts and is also encouraging for future related work on our other releng images!